ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 .. _ComponentId:

-A **component identifier** consists of an arbitrary sequence of alphanumeric letters, dashes, underscores and periods.
+A **component identifier** intuitively identifies the transitive closure of source code, and is represented as an arbitrary sequence of alphanumeric letters, dashes, underscores and periods.
 Component identifiers are uniquely allocated by the package manager (e.g., ``cabal-install``), and in practice, encode the package name, package version, component name, and a hash (which is computed over the source code sdist tarball, Cabal flags, GHC flags and component identifiers of direct dependencies of the component.)

-Effectively, a component identifier uniquely identifies precisely what is necessary to typecheck a component (and, if it has no requirements, compile it as well.)
-A component identifier uniquely identifies a typechecked indefinite library and compiled non-Backpack libraries.
+A component identifier tracks only direct dependencies (i.e., ``build-depends``) as determined by the dependency solver, but not indirect dependencies (i.e., how an indefinite library is instantiated).
+A component identifier uniquely identifies a source library (whether it's definite or indefinite.)
 We will use the metavariable ``p`` to represent component identifiers.

+Example: the component identifier for ``concat-indef`` might be ``concat-indef-0.1-abcdefg``.

 .. _UnitId:

 A **unit identifier** consists of a component identifier combined with a module substitution describing how the library is instantiated.
+Non-Backpack
-(The term **unit** refers to the intermediate language of units which mediates between the compiler and the package system; see the section `Units`_ for more information.)
-Non-Backpack libraries do not have a module substitution (since they have no signatures to fill).
-A unit identifier with no free module variables (see below) uniquely identifies a definite library.
+libraries do not have a module substitution (since they have no signatures to fill).
+A unit identifier with no free module variables (see below) uniquely identifies an instantiated library for which we can compile code.
 We will use the metavariable ``P`` to represent unit identifiers.

+Example: a fully uninstantiated unit identifier for ``concat-indef`` would be ``concat-indef-0.1-abcdefg[Str=<Str>]``; if instantiated with ``str-bytestring``, it's unit identifier is ``concat-indef-0.1-abcdefg[Str=str-bytestring-0.2-xxx:Str]``.

 .. _Module: